New! Choose LWV of Arapahoe and Douglas Counties

 Please note: If you don't purchase via the smile.amazon.com web page, no donation will be generated.
 You cannot fix a missing donation if you forget and don't check out on the smile.amazon.com web page.

-Be sure to be counted in the 2020 U.S. Census count on April 1.
+Be sure to be counted in the 2020 U.S. Census count.
+Now is the time to submit your information, if you haven't yet.

 Tip: Learn how to avoid 2020 U.S. Census fraud and scams.
 See their fraud web page here.